Anish-M-code/PyPass/README.md

  * Feel free to create an issue if you feel something is missing or broken.
  * For frequently asked Questions refer [ FAQ ](/FAQ.md) here.

+ ### Warnings

+ * Please read [ FAQ ](/FAQ.md) before use, this not an ordinary password manager.
+ * Developer not responsible for any damage from use of this program.